prisma-labs/graphql-framework-experiment/docs/references/conventions.md

 It can be a single module or folder of modules.
 Multiple instances of module/folder-modules throughout your source tree is supported.

-In dev mode schema modules are synchronously found and imported at server boot time.
-At build time however static imports for all schema modules are inlined for boot performance.
+In dev mode graphql modules are synchronously found and imported at server boot time.
+At build time however static imports for all graphql modules are inlined for boot performance.

 ##### Aliases